 The University uses the net asset value ("NAV") to determine the fair value of underlying investments which (a) do not have a readily determinable fair value and (b) either have the attributes of an investment company or prepare their financial statements consistent with the measurement principles of an investment company.
 The University has adopted the authoritative guidance under generally accepted accounting principles for estimating the fair value of investments in investment companies that have calculated net asset value per share in accordance with specialized accounting guidance for investment companies.
-Accordingly, in circumstances in which net asset value per share of an investment is determinative of fair value, management estimates the fair value of an investment in an investment company using the net asset value per share of the investment (or its equivalent) without further adjustment as a practical expedient.
+Accordingly, in circumstances in which net asset value per share of an investment in an investment company using the net asset value per share of the investment (or its equivalent) without further adjustment as a practical expedient.
 As a result of adopting new guidance for estimating fair value of investments, certain investments in 2010 were reclassified as Level 2 assets as they can be redeemed at NAV by the University on the measurement date or in the near term, 90 days or less.